Huliaipole offensive: Assault and subsequent capture of Huliaipole

+Aftermath

+In the following month, the Ukrainian army launched a counteroffensive in the eastern Dnipropetrovsk region in an attempt to reverse some of the Russian advances.

+Vladislav Voloshyn, spokesman for Ukraine's Southern Defense Forces, reported that heavy fighting continued in the region.
+Over one week, from 13 to 19 April 2026, 80 Russian assaults were recorded, who "lost nearly 1,800 personnel and 800 units of weapons and military equipment".

 Analysis

 The Huliaipole sector had been one of the most stable parts of frontline, which has not seen any movement since the first months of the full-scale war.
-A new dynamic in this direction emerged in 2025 when the Russian army began advancing westwards from Donetsk Oblast in the east towards Huliaipole, instead of directly from the south.
+A new dynamic in this direction emerged in late 2025 when the Russian army began advancing westwards from Donetsk Oblast in the east towards Huliaipole, instead of directly from the south.
 The majority of Ukrainian defenses were built to defend attacks from the south.
-According to The Kyiv Independent, the Russian advances north of Huliaipole could lead to Russia outflanking Ukraine’s main defense line in Zaporizhzhia Oblast, with the potential of making a push towards the city of Zaporizhzhia itself by 2026.
+According to The Kyiv Independent, the Russian advances north of Huliaipole could lead to Russia outflanking Ukraine's main defense line in Zaporizhzhia Oblast in 2026, with the potential of making a push towards the city of Zaporizhzhia itself thereafter.

+The Institute for the Study of War assessed that Russia's ability to cross the Haichur river will be the determining factor for the Russian army to make further operationally significant advances to the west.
+Vladyslav Voloshyn emphasised the strategic importance of Huliaipole, as a transport and logistical hub between Pokrovske and the regional capital of Zaporizhzhia.
+Analysts from DeepState reported that the lowland terrain would make defending Huliaipole difficult and called for a preparatory defensive line to be built behind the city, to prevent a repeat of the battle of Avdiivka.